subhrendu1987/AutoPAC/PrivateGPT/Translator/README.md

 # For Fine tuning
-1. Use google cloud for fine tuning.
+1. Use `google colab` for fine tuning.
 The Objective is to fine tune `codeT5 base` model  with the obtained `Policy Dataset` (https://github.com/subhrendu1987/AutoPAC/tree/main/DatasetOpaRules)

 # Setup PrivateGPT server